CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

-![](Index_files/figure-markdown_strict/unnamed-chunk-11-1.png) As it is a quick check to determine if a point is in a convex shape, we first will check that a precint lies within the convex hull of the district before checking if the point is in any of the triangles in the triangulation of the district.
+![](Index_files/figure-markdown_strict/unnamed-chunk-11-1.png) As it is a quick check to determine if a point is in a convex shape, we first will check that a precinct lies within the convex hull of the district before checking if the point is in any of the triangles in the triangulation of the district.

-Finally the sum\_alldist function takes a list of polygons with lat/lon coordinates in Ohio and counts how many people voted for Republican house candidates and Democratic house canidates within that district and provides an estimate of the population in that district.
+Finally the sum\_alldist function takes a list of polygons with lat/lon coordinates in Ohio and counts how many people voted for Republican house candidates and Democratic house candidates within that district and provides an estimate of the population in that district.
 Note that all needed variables were assigned in the data processing section.

     sum_alldist<-function(x){
           y<-list()